et9719/ourgalleryy/README.md

 <img src="images/fix.png" alt="image of how I tried to fix">

-Then I noticed a spelling error in the first attempt I had written new_detail.html when I was supose to write news_detail.html and then it all worked.
+Then I noticed a spelling error in the first attempt I had written new_detail.html when I was supposed to write news_detail.html and then it all worked.

+## Deployment

+- Create a new app on heroku
+- In resources add heroku postgres
+- In settings review config vars, copy the DATABASE_URL
+- In gitpod make a file called env.py, use this to store our environment variables.
+- make sure env.py is in gitignore file
+- Add your secret key environment variable to both the env.py file and heroku config vars
+- Reference the env file in the settings.py file.
+- Add the secret key environment variable to settings.py.
+- Highlight database section and comment it out, replace with the following:
+DATABASES = {
+   'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))
+}
+- run migrations

 ## Credits